avijitj-hub/KDD-Project/README.md

 5. Visualize the data with different plots to find the correlation between variables.

 #### * Handling Discrimination and bias:
+There is no bias in our dataset as it does not contain any user related information.so we dont need to handle discrimination and bias

 #### * Machine Learning: